abagayev/stop-russia/automation/azure-terraform/README.md

 4. Run `terraform apply`
 5. ???

-You can change terraform settings to incrase number of container instances if you wallet can allow it.
+You can change terraform settings to increase number of container instances if you wallet can allow it.

 ### Warning